 The anthem’s English lyrics were performed for Edward VIII in 1936 and King George VI in 1939 on their visits to Canada, and the Kings saluted the song as if it was the national anthem.
 It then started to be used more frequently as an unofficial anthem and in 1967 it was approved by Parliament as the national anthem, and was made official by the National Anthem Act of 1980.
 The national anthem officially only consists of one verse in each language, yet the original poems of both Routhier and Weir have four verses.

 Since the adoption of the anthem, there has been occassional attempts to once more slightly alter the English lyrics of the national anthem, to change the gender-specificness of the phrase “in all thy sons command”, or to alter the phrase “our home and native land” to reflect the new immigrants of the country, or to remove the reference to God.
-To date, however, the lyrics remain unchanged.
+In 2018 the phrase “in all thy sons command” was changed to “in all of us command”, becoming part of the anthem with royal assent granted on February 7 of that year.
+This did not affect the French lyrics, as they are not a direct translation.

 Before the official adoption of “O Canada” in 1980, the official national anthem of Canada was “God Save the Queen”, yet “O Canada” was used on an unofficial basis, as well as the patriotic song “The Maple Leaf Forever”.
 “God Save the Queen” remains the royal anthem of Canada.